-From 1907 to 1983 Māmalahoa’s chief executive officer was called Mamo Ali‘i.
-Since 1983, to the present time, this office is called Ali‘i‘aimoku.
+From 1907 to 1983 Māmalahoa’s chief executive officer was called Mamo Ali’i.
+In 1983 this office title was changed to Ali’i ’Ai Moku.

 Note: Please kokua, if you have any photos or information on any of our past chiefs please share it with us so it can be added here.
 Information may be sent to Kuauhau@MamalaHoa.org

 Ali‘i ‘Ai Moku David M. Heaukulani, 2017 – Present[photo pending] [bio pending]

 Ali‘i ‘Ai Moku John Cuban, 2014 – 2017

 Ali’i ‘Aimoku Ali’i Sir John Ku’uhoamele Cuban K.G.C.K. was born and raised in Kalihi, O’ahu and attended St. Louis High School in Kaimuki, O’ahu.
 After he graduated in 1990, he moved to the island of Hawai’i to attend the University of Hawai’i of Hilo.
 It was there at the University of Hawai’i, Hilo where he received his bachelor’s degree in Hawaiian Studies.
 Ali’i Cuban has then been a Hawaiian cultural resource for the Hawai’i Department of Education for 22 years.
 His Hawaiian cultural background stems back over 20 years of study under the mentorship of master kumu hula John Keola Lake of Honolulu, Hawai’i.
 Ali’i Cuban was employed as a teacher at Ha’aheo Elementary School, Hilo for 21 years and is now presently employed at Mountain View Elementary School, Puna.
 He is also a seasonal teacher and an athletic coach at Kamehameha School, Hawai’i campus.
 Together with spouse Roberta Cuban, Ali’i Cuban is a father of seven children.